 Advanced typography only matters for developers when it moves up to high level frameworks and the OS ‘just takes care of it’.
 A look at Apple’s advanced typography story illustrates this point.

 - 1998~1999 Apple ditched QuickDraw GX in the transition from Classic Mac OS to OS X.

-- 1999~2003 Apple ported some essential GX typography features missing from NextStep with the Carbon ATSUI framework.
+- 1999~2003 Apple ported essential GX typography features missing from NextStep with the Carbon ATSUI framework.

-- June 2010: CoreText makes it to the iOS platform with iOS 4.
+- June 2010: CoreText arrives the iOS platform with iOS 4.

 For the record Apple developer documentation says

 TextKit is a set of classes and protocols in the UIKit framework providing high-quality typographical services that enable apps to store, lay out, and display text with all the characteristics of fine typesetting…

 Developers love the ease of TextKit but developers who want to do anything outside of the western typography conventions, such vertical text layout, are out of luck.
 The only option is to put on some man pants and burrow down to the low level CoreText where there’s a lot more coding to do.

 Looking back, everybody except Asian developers missed the whole point of QuickDraw GX.
 It was not Apple vs. Adobe, or GX vs PostScript, it was not even about technology.
 It was all about moving scattered low level advanced typography features into a unified framework then taking it up as high as it could go in the OS to make it a standard, across the board system feature for all apps, developers and users.

 With iOS driving Apple’s OS strategy, Apple is only going to deploy features they can deliver on iOS and OS X more or less simultaneously.
 That’s why Apple dumped OpenType feature support, and a lot more, with the iWorks reboot.
 It’s the same story for Safari/WebKit advanced typography support.